getanteon/anteon/README.md

 ## Features
-:heavy_check_mark: Protocol Agnostic - Currently supporting *HTTP, HTTPS, HTTP/2*.
+📌 **Protocol Agnostic** - Currently supporting *HTTP, HTTPS, HTTP/2*.
 Other protocols are on the way.

-:heavy_check_mark: Scenario-Based - Create your flow in a JSON file.
+📌 **Scenario-Based** - Create your flow in a JSON file.
 Without a line of code!

-:heavy_check_mark: Different Load Types - Test your system's limits across different load types.
+📌 **Different Load Types** - Test your system's limits across different load types.

+📌 **Parameterization** - Make a load test with dynamic data.

 ## Installation